tkhamez/neucore/doc/documentation.md

 - If the status is changed, all groups are removed.
 - User admins can manually assign groups to "managed" accounts (technically, they can use this API endpoint for all players).
-- Automatic group assignment is disabled for managed accounts.
+- Automatic group assignment is disabled for managed accounts (but "Required Groups" are still checked, see below).
 - Groups are never deactivated for managed accounts.
 - There is a separate login URL for managed accounts that does not require ESI scopes (must be allowed in the settings).